-The Company hereby incorporates by reference in this Prospectus (i) the Company's Annual Report on Form 10-KSB for the fiscal year ended September 30, 1996; (ii) the Company's Quarterly Report on Form 10-QSB for the fiscal quarter ended December 31, 1996; (iii) the Company's Report on Form 8-K dated October 22, 1996; (iv) the description of the Company's securities contained in the Company's Form SB-2 dated October 12, 1995, including any amendments or reports filed for the purpose of updating such description; and (v) the Company's Report on Form 10-QSB for the fiscal quarter ended March 31, 1997.
-All other reports filed by the Company pursuant to Section 13(a) or 15(d) of the Exchange Act since March 31, 1997, are hereby incorporated herein by reference.
+The Company hereby incorporates by reference in this Prospectus (i) the Company's Annual Report on Form 10-KSB for the fiscal year ended September 30, 1997; and, (ii) the Company's Quarterly Report on Form 10-QSB for the fiscal quarter ended December 31, 1997.
+All other reports filed by the Company pursuant to Section 13(a) or 15(d) of the Exchange Act since September 30, 1997, are hereby incorporated herein by reference.